AAFC-Lethbridge-Bioinformatics-Support/Beebiome-Data-Portal-NCBI-Download/README.md

 ## TODO
 - ~~have it run from one python script~~
 - download Nucleotide ids (perl script has this functionality)
-- test multi-threading in entrezpy library
+- test multi-threading in entrezpy library (takes a while currently)
 - actual logging for xml processing scripts
 - log to file
 - resolve gap in bioproject xmls between the  perl script